When You’re Worried About a Veteran or First Responder You Love

 A Critical Reminder for Families

-But lasting change only happens when the individual wants help for themselves.
+But real change happens when the individual chooses it for themselves.

 - Encourage a conversation with a licensed therapist or clinician

-- Learn more about FOB Rasor’s peer-based programs
+- Learn more about peer‑based programs like FOB Rasor

 - Reach out if you’re worried about immediate safety